osism/osism.github.io/docs/guides/configuration-guide/loadbalancer.md

 * the server certificate with private key
 * the CA certificate with any intermediate certificates

-The following procedure describes the prepration procedure for the CA, which is later followed by the general steps described above.
+The following procedure describes the preparation tasks for the CA, which is later followed by the general steps described above.

 1. Import custom CA